Paradise

 The historic Paradise Inn, a concessioner-operated hotel, offers lodging, a dining room, and a gift shop.
 The Paradise Inn is usually open from mid-May to early-October and is closed in the winter.
 The article, Paradise Inn: A History of Beauty and Challenge, provides an overview of the history of the Paradise Inn.

-The Guide House houses the Paradise Wilderness Information Center, where visitors can obtain climbing permits and hiking and backcountry camping information.
+The Guide House houses the Paradise Wilderness Information Center, where visitors can obtain climbing permits and hiking and backcountry camping information during the summer season.

 The historic Paradise Ranger Station is also located at Paradise.
-Information services formerly available at the Paradise Ranger Station are now available at the Guide House.
+Information services formerly available at the Paradise Ranger Station are now available at the Paradise Wilderness Information Center.
+During the winter, climbers can self-register at the Paradise Ranger Station.

 For a summary of Paradise summer activities, download the Paradise Things To Do guide.